NathanVeillon/CS_5530_Team_60_Project/docs/README.md

-# CS_5530_Team_60_Project
+# cs5530.team60project.com
-Airbnb-Like Project using Java to demonstrate understanding of databases
+Airbnb-Like Project using Tomcat And JSP to demonstrate an understanding of databases.